issa-project/issa-pipeline/pipeline/README.md

 In the Agritrop use case the thematic descriptors are chosen from the [AGROVOC](https://www.fao.org/agrovoc/) vocabulary.
 Large corpus of the existing documents is already annotated by documentalist which allows to train a specialized supervised classification model to automatically assign thematic descriptors to publications.

-ISSA pipeline includes such a classification system through the integration of [Annif](https://annif.org/), a framework developed by the National Library of Finland.
+ISSA pipeline includes such a classification system through the integration of [Annif](https://annif.org/) [2], a framework developed by the National Library of Finland.
 Read more on Annif model selection and training [here](../training/).

-NB: The classification models are created separately for each language.

 On this step from document text JSON files created in the previous step:
 - create plain text files per Annif framework's requirement